wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/004_creating_custom_policies.rst

     | greater than                   | ``>``    | ``n:SomeProperty (\d) compare > 42``  |
     +--------------------------------+----------+---------------------------------------+

-A whole rule can be negated using the operator ``not``, which is placed at the begining of the rule.
+A whole rule can be negated using the operator ``not``, which is placed at the beginning of the rule.

 .. code-block:: yaml